airbytehq/airbyte/docs/integrations/destinations/redshift.md

 ## Data Size Limitations

 Redshift specifies a maximum limit of 65535 bytes to store the raw JSON record data.
 Thus, when a row is too big to fit, the Redshift destination fails to load such data and currently ignores that record.
-## Data Size Limitations

-Redshift specifies a maximum limit of 65535 bytes to store the raw JSON record data.
-Thus, when a row is too big to fit, the Redshift destination fails to load such data and currently ignores that record.
 See [docs](https://docs.aws.amazon.com/redshift/latest/dg/r_Character_types.html)

 ## Encryption